squf/fl-studio/source/content/fl studio/mastering.md

 	* ![[Pasted image 20241112212002.png]]

-	* this little slider, with the red arrow pointing to it in our enhancement EQ, this is the dB slider.
+	* this little slider, with the red arrow pointing to it in our enhancement EQ, this is the dB slider. the second red arrow is pointing out the hint panel again, showing that it's currently at 2.0dB.

-	  *you can always check what something is doing in FL by looking in the top left corner, where i've strategically placed a second red arrow, called the "hint panel", to track the changes whatever knob you're sliding around is doing.*

 * basically the idea here is, if you have to go above 2 dB to make something in your song sound good, its probably not going to sound good on different sound systems. so go back to your song's main flp and fix it in the mix and start this whole process over.

 3) **Patcher**

-* add patcher to the master track and then click the presets button, which is the button that says presets on it (took me a second to find, you're welcome)
+* add patcher to the master track and then click the presets button:

   ![[Pasted image 20241112212734.png]]

-* find the preset called "Mid Side EQ" -- not just the one that says Mid Side ok, make sure it has those lucky two letters "EQ" in it:
+* find the preset called "Mid Side EQ" -- not just the one that says "Mid Side", make sure it has those lucky two letters "EQ" in it:

   ![[Pasted image 20241112212851.png]]